 Chat with a local specialist who can help organize your trip.

-From Porto you'll travel about 44 miles (71 km) east to the lush Douro Valley — home to one of the Iberian Peninsula's major rivers.
-After the one hour drive, you'll have time to explore.
-You might opt for a river cruise, where you can appreciate the romantic scenery of green hills and blue water as you set sail on a private 2-hour journey.
-Like Porto, the Douro Valley is also known for its wine-making and you might opt to sample the area's vintages during your day trip.
+From Porto, you'll travel about 44 miles (71 km) east to the lush Douro Valley, home to one of the Iberian Peninsula's major rivers.
+After the one-hour drive, you'll have time to explore.
+You might opt for a river cruise, where you can appreciate the romantic scenery of green hills and blue water as you set sail on a private two-hour journey.
+Like Porto, the Douro Valley is also known for its winemaking, and you might opt to sample the area's vintages during your day trip.

 From Porto, you'll begin making your way to Évora, traveling south about 252 miles (406 km).
-To see more of Portugal during your 3 hour and 30 minute road trip, you'll have a chance to visit Tomar, which is know for its Convento de Cristo, the former headquarters of the Knights Templar.
+To see more of Portugal during your three-hour and 30-minute road trip, you'll have a chance to visit Tomar, which is known for its Convento de Cristo, the former headquarters of the Knights Templar.
 While there, you can also climb Aqueduto de Pegões, an aqueduct that was likely built during the 16th or 17th centuries.

 Your trip will continue as you travel about 40 miles (64 km) south from Évora to Estremoz, with time for a stop along the way in Arraiolos.
-During your road trip, you might visit Estremoz, a city that is know for its marble production, where you can also visit a wine estate and enjoy a tasting lunch.
-To learn more about Portuguese handicrafts, you can head for Arraiolos, a small town that has a handmade rug tradition, which dates back to the 12 century.
+Learn more about Portuguese handicrafts here, a small town that has a handmade rug tradition that dates to the 12th century.
+End the day in Estremoz, a city that is known for its marble production, where you can also visit a wine estate and enjoy a tasting lunch.

-You'll continue your road trip in Portugal as you make your way from Estremoz, to the coastline of the Algarve, during a drive that will take around 3 hours.
-You'll travel about 205 miles (330 km) south to Portimão where you'll have time to relax, exploring the old harbor of Ribeirinha, or lounging in one of the town's picturesque sandy coves.
-If you want to know more about the area's history, you can visit the Museu de Portimão, to learn about the area's fishing heritage.
+You'll continue your road trip in Portugal as you make your way from Estremoz to the coastline of the Algarve, during a drive that will take around three hours.
+You'll travel about 205 miles (330 km) south to Portimão, where you'll have time to relax, exploring the old harbor of Ribeirinha or lounging in one of the town's picturesque sandy coves.
+If you want to know more about the area's history, you can visit the Museu de Portimão to learn about the area's fishing heritage.

-From Portimão, you can make a short 30 minute drive to Lagos, just 19 miles (32 km) away, to soak up its scenery and sunshine.
-It's impressive Ponta da Piedade, is a picturesque headland that is an ideal spot to take in sea views.
-For an ideal beach day, you can head for Meia Praia's 2 mile (4 km) stretch of golden sand.
+From Portimão, you can make a short 30-minute drive to Lagos, just 19 miles (32 km) away, to soak up its scenery and sunshine.
+Its impressive Ponta da Piedade is a picturesque headland that is an ideal spot to take in sea views.
+For an excellent beach day, you can head for Meia Praia's 2-mile (4 km) stretch of golden sand.

 It's time to get back on the road, traveling 187 miles (302 km) from Lagos to Lisbon.
-To break up the day of driving, which will be about 3 hours, you might decide to stop in Comporta where you can take a stroll on the pier, Cais Palafítico da Carrasqueira, for sunset views.
-Or, get more beach time in, by exploring Comporta's coastline.
+To break up the day of driving, which will be about three hours, you might decide to stop in Comporta, where you can take a stroll on the pier, Cais Palafítico da Carrasqueira, for sunset views.
+Or, get more beach time by exploring Comporta's coastline.